South Armagh Sniper (1990–1997): Shootings

 one responsible for the east part of South Armagh, around Dromintee, the other for the west, in the area surrounding Cullyhanna.
 The volunteer in charge of the Cullyhanna unit was Frank "One Shot" McCabe, a senior IRA member from Crossmaglen.

 Each team comprised at least four members, not counting those in charge of support activities, such as scouting for targets and driving vehicles.
 Military officials claim that the Dromintee-based squad deployed up to 20 volunteers in some of the sniping missions.
 The teams made good use of dead ground to conceal themselves from British observation posts.

 The sniper attack on a checkpoint at Newry killed Constable Brian Woods and was officially reported in an IRA South Down Brigade statement, but a high-profile IRA member from Dromintee, identified by Toby Harnden as a South Armagh Brigade volunteer known as "The Surgeon", was identified by the author as the mastermind behind the shooting.

 Between 1990 and 1997, 24 shots were fired at British forces.
 The first eight operations (1990–1992), ended in misses.
 On 16 March 1990, the Barrett M82 was used for the first time by the IRA.
-The target was a checkpoint manned by soldiers of The Light Infantry regiment on Castleblaney Road.
+The target was a checkpoint defended by soldiers of The Light Infantry regiment on Castleblaney Road.
 A single .50 round pierced the helmet and skimmed the skull of Lance Corporal Hartsthorne, who survived with minor head injuries.
 In August 1992, one team mortally wounded a Light Infantry soldier.
 By April 1997 seven soldiers and two policemen had been killed.
 An RUC constable almost lost one of his legs in the last sniper attack during the Troubles.

 Another six rounds achieved nothing, but two of them narrowly missed the patrol boat HMS Cygnet, in Carlingford Lough and another holed Borucki sangar, a British Army outpost in Crossmaglen square.
 On 31 July 1993 at 10:00 pm a British Army patrol which had set up a mobile checkpoint on Newry Road, near Newtownhamilton, was fired at by an IRA sniper team.
 The British soldiers returned fire, but there were no casualties on either side.
 The marksman usually fired from a distance of less than 300 m, despite the 1 km effective range of the rifles.
 Sixteen operations were carried out from the rear of a vehicle, with the sniper protected by an armour plate in case the patrols returned fire.
 At least in one incident, after the killing of a soldier in Forkhill on 17 March 1993, had the British Army fire back at the sniper's vehicle without effect.
 The IRA vehicles were escorted by scout cars, to alert about the presence of security checkpoints ahead.